 - In this session, students work with each other's manuscripts, and with other work, discussing ways in which feedback can be given and used to improve a piece of writing.
 This session also looks at ways into publishing: What are commissioning editors looking for?
 Where should you submit your manuscript?
 How should you submit your manuscript?

 Danuta also offers critical feedback for individual manuscripts.
 This can be a "global" assessment that offers a general comment on a manuscript, or a close commentary.
 She will also offer advice about places to send a manuscript if it seems ready for publication.

-If you want to take advantage of this, please contact Danuta: e-mail .
+If you want to take advantage of this - or to enquire about prices - please contact Danuta, with details of your manuscript: e-mail .